-If the casualty's injuries are serious and require urgent emergency medical treatment then a qualified first aider will accompany student directly to either the Primary Care Centre or the local Hospital's Accident & Emergency, either by ambulance or other arrangements in accordance with the Local Authority Policy.
+If the casualty's injuries are serious and require urgent emergency medical treatment then a qualified first aider will accompany student directly to either the Primary Care Centre or the local Hospital's Accident & Emergency.
 Pastoral Leader will contact parents/ named contact person informing them of the situation.